 Level Ability 1 Ritual Magic Specialization: May buy skills from up to six Ritual Magic schools.
 May buy skills from one Basic Social block and one Basic Adventure block.
 May buy skills from up to two Battlemagic schools (including Alteration).
 Whenever you purchase a Rank in a Ritual school, you get the starting ritual for that skill.
+May buy Lesser Ceremonies.
 2 Well Rounded: May buy skills from all Basic Adventure skill blocks, all Basic Social skill blocks and one Basic Combat skill Block.
 May buy skills from one Basic Campaign skill block.
-May buy any Trade skills with build points at 1 Build Point for Ranks 1 and 2.
+May buy Trade skills at Ranks 1 and 2 for 1 Build Point each.
 3 Magical Repute: Earn 2 Renown in a Magical Faction of your choice.
 4 Cultural Training: Choose one Cultural Training ability from your starting culture.
 5 Ritual Efficiency-1: Choose a subclass.
 You have -1 difficulty rating on rituals from the school associated with your subclass.
 6 Very Well Rounded: May buy skills from one Advanced Adventure skill block and one Advanced Social skill block.
 May buy skills from one Advanced Campaign skill block.
-May buy any Trade skills at Rank-3 for 2 build points (requires the level-2 prerequisite).
+May buy Trade skills at Rank 3 for 2 build points with the level-2 prerequisite.
+May buy Greater Ceremonies.
 7 Alter Fate-1: You may replace one card in your Ritual deck with any card of your choice that you possess.
 8 Magical Repute: Earn 4 Renown in a Magical Faction of your choice.
 9 Cultural Training: Choose one Cultural Training ability from your starting culture.
 10 Ritual Efficiency-2: You have -1 difficulty rating on rituals from a single non Alchemancy school of your choice connected to the school associated with your subclass.
 11 Improved Battlemagic Training: May buy skills from a third Battlemagic school.
 12 Alter Fate-2: You may replace a second card in your Ritual deck with any card of your choice that you possess.
 13 Magical Repute: Earn 8 Renown in a Magical Faction of your choice.
 14 Cultural Training: Choose one Cultural Training ability from your starting culture.
 15 Ritual Efficiency-3: You have -1 difficulty rating on rituals from another non Alchemancy school of your choice adjacent to the school associated with your subclass.
 16 Highly Improved Battlemagic Training: May buy skills from a fourth Battlemagic school.
-Extremely Well Rounded: May buy skills from a second Advanced Adventure skill block and a second Advanced Social skill block 17 Alter Fate-3: You may replace a third card in your Ritual deck with any card of your choice that you possess.
+Extremely Well Rounded: May buy skills from a second Advanced Adventure skill block and a second Advanced Social skill block.
+Advanced Combat Training: You may buy skills from one Advanced Combat block.
+17 Alter Fate-3: You may replace a third card in your Ritual deck with any card of your choice that you possess.
 18 Magical Repute: Earn 16 Renown in a Magical Faction of your choice.
 19 Cultural Training: Choose one Cultural Training ability from your starting culture.
 20 Alter Fate-4: You may replace a fourth card in your Ritual deck with any card of your choice that you possess.